 Undoubtedly one of the world's most famous parties, the ball drop in New Year's Eve is pretty much the most iconic way to ring in the New Year.
 While many New Yorkers shy away from the event, citing gripes like cold temps, crazy crowds, and the lack of bathrooms, it's a unique rush nevertheless to experience that wild countdown with about a million fellow revelers gathered under the bright lights of Times Square.

 If the madness of seeing the ball drop in Times Square just isn't your idea of a good time, New York City certainly isn't lacking alternatives for proper New Year's Eve celebration.
 There are plenty of exciting New Year's Eve parties in Manhattan and typically a whole roster of fun New Year's Eve concerts, too.

-If parties, bars, and concerts aren't quite your speed this year, you're in luck: New York City offers plenty of fun alternative New Year's Eve celebrations each and every year.
-From biking and running outings, to mindful meditations and yoga classes, to harbor cruises, check out these 7 Alternative New Year's Eve Celebrations in Manhattan that are sure to start your 2018 off right.Continue to 14 of 16 below.
+If parties, bars, and concerts aren't quite your speed this year, you're in luck: New York City offers plenty of fun alternative New Year's Eve celebrations every year.
+From biking and running outings to mindful meditations and yoga classes, to harbor cruises, an alternative New Year's Eve celebration is sure to start your 2018 off right.Continue to 13 of 15 below.